aymanreda56/Far5a-Trollware/README.md

 ## How to run
 1) Compile your own version of Far5a via the set of commands inside ./src/Compile.txt
 2) Run the top-level executable which is Far5a.exe, you must run it as administrator to see its full extent.

+## Build steps
+Building is pretty easy, you should have a cpp compiler, and a windows machine.
+Compile files in the following order using your preferred compiler and flags, i've used g++:-

+## Minimum requirements
+- Windows 8 or higher
+- 8Gb RAM or more
+- 2.9Gb or storage (to store the video bmp frames which are not compressed)

 ## How to stop it in-case things get unexpected
 1) Press f8 to revert desktop and icons to their previous states.